 The Wisconsin Collaborative for Healthcare Quality (WCHQ) recognized the Choosing Wisely campaign as a unique opportunity to educate and engage physicians and patients in meaningful conversations and actions around appropriate care at the appropriate time.

-Guided by a multi-stakeholder advisory committee, WCHQ selected 10 of the Choosing Wisely specialty society recommendations to focus on in Wisconsin, while also designing and hosting a Choosing Wisely kickoff meeting attended by 150 people during its initial outreach efforts.
+Guided by a multi-stakeholder advisory committee, WCHQ selected 10 of the Choosing Wisely specialty society recommendations to focus on in Wisconsin, and also designed and hosted a Choosing Wisely kickoff meeting attended by 150 people during its initial outreach efforts.
+Selected recommendations focused on:

-Over the past year, WCHQ has worked with its membership to advance the Choosing Wisely campaign through one-on-one meetings, presentations at Grand Rounds and working with patient advisory councils.
-It has shared Choosing Wisely materials broadly across Wisconsin to reach physicians and patients via email, web resources and social media outlets.
+WCHQ also worked with its membership to advance the Choosing Wisely campaign through one-on-one meetings, presentations at Grand Rounds and working with patient advisory councils.
+It shared Choosing Wisely materials broadly across Wisconsin to reach physicians and patients via email, web resources and social media outlets.